nickreactjs/nickreactjs/README.md

 ### Hi there, I'm Nick 👋

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Reactjs
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I like to meditate

 ### Languages and Tools: